Hagia Sophia Tickets

 • Since Hagia Sophia is a place of worship, visitors must follow a dress code.
 Both men and women are required to wear appropriate and respectful clothing that covers the shoulders, chest, and knees.
 Women also need to cover their hair with a scarf.

-• Since Hagia Sophia is an active mosque, it is closed for non-worshippers during player times.
+• Since Hagia Sophia is an active mosque, it is closed for non-worshippers during prayer times.
 Ensure you check these timings and plan your visit accordingly.

 • While most of Hagia Sophia is wheelchair-friendly, certain areas may not be easy to navigate by wheelchair users or those with limited mobility due to steps and cobblestone pathways.